X4vier/LaneLinesFinder/README.md

 ## Perspective Transform

-To find lane lines, it is useful to transform images to a ‘bird’s-eye view’.
+To find lane lines, it is useful to transform images to a â€˜birdâ€™s-eye viewâ€™.
 The code for calculating the perspective transform matrix is found in `perspective_transform.py`.
 The perspective transform matrix is calculated using an image of straight road lines.
 Four points which sit approximately on the corners of a rectangle when viewed from above are specified, then the `cv2.getPerspectiveTransform()` function uses these points to calculate the perspective transform matrix.
 The transformation matrix is saved to the file `perspective_transform.p`.
 I wrote a function called `perspective_transform()` which uses the contents of this file to transform camera images.

 ![Perspective Transofrm Image](https://github.com/X4vier/LaneLinesFinder/blob/master/example_outputs/perspective_example.jpg)

 ## Binary Thresholding

 The code for converting the camera images to binary images is in the file  `binary_threshold.py`.
-In order to determine which pixels to include in the binary image, three filters are applied- a filter which checks whether the pixel’s red component is within a certain range of values, a filter which checks whether the pixel’s HLS saturation is within a certain range of values, and a filter which checks whether the value obtained by applying the sobel operator in the x direction is within a certain range of values.
+In order to determine which pixels to include in the binary image, three filters are applied- a filter which checks whether the pixelâ€™s red component is within a certain range of values, a filter which checks whether the pixelâ€™s HLS saturation is within a certain range of values, and a filter which checks whether the value obtained by applying the sobel operator in the x direction is within a certain range of values.
 The thresholds for these filters were determined by experimenting on the test set images.
-A mask is also applied to the image, so that pixels in a region of the image where lane lines don’t usually appear are removed.
-If a pixel passes through any of the three filters and isn’t masked, then it will be included in the output of the `binary_threshold()` function.
+A mask is also applied to the image, so that pixels in a region of the image where lane lines donâ€™t usually appear are removed.
+If a pixel passes through any of the three filters and isnâ€™t masked, then it will be included in the output of the `binary_threshold()` function.

 ![Threshold Image](https://github.com/X4vier/LaneLinesFinder/blob/master/example_outputs/threshold_example.jpg)